 I've always supported the nominee.

-Look, when I was a delegate in the city, I didn't ask you if you've always supported, I said if Donald Trump wins, will you support him?
+I said if Donald Trump wins, will you support him?

-If Donald Trump is is the nominee, which I don't believe he will be, but if Donald Trump is the nominee, I will vote for Donald Trump.
+If Donald Trump is the nominee, which I don't believe he will be, but if Donald Trump is the nominee, I will vote for Donald Trump.

 And Jonathan, would you support Ted Cruz?

-When I go back to the let me go back to my last question.
+Let me go back to my last question.

-I've known him for years.
+What gives John Kasich, and I love John Kasich, I've known him for years.

 I'd even call him a friend.

-But what gives him the right to jump leap over or leapfrog over two candidates with dozens of more state wins, millions and millions of more votes.
+But what gives him the right to jump leap over or leapfrog over two candidates with dozens of more state wins, millions and millions of more votes?

 And excuse me.

-It's not talking points.
+And it's not talking points.

-It's a reality, it's truth.
+It's truth.

-I wasn't talking about the issue of rights or but you want to talk about the issue of rights.
+I wasn't talking about the issue of rights.

 I'll tell you who gives him the right.

-That's who gives them the right.
+That's who gives him the right.

-Because in their own.
+Because in their own case.

-So but but to do but listen to me, Ami, Ami.
+But listen to me, Ami, Ami.

-It's a Byzantine system that probably should be changed, and the only reason why we know what's going on now is because there's a spotlight on it because of this weird waste.
+And the only reason why we know what's going on now is because there's a spotlight on it because of this weird waste.

 Wait a second.

-Let me get me asked the first question first.
+Let me ask the first question first.

 What gives him the right?

-We talk about disenfranchising, no matter who wins, the majority of the voters are going to be disenfranchised.
+No matter who wins, the majority of the voters are going to be disenfranchised.

 You realize that, right?

-If Trump wins, probably the majority of voters will be disenfranchised using your word.
+If Trump wins, probably the majority of voters will be disenfranchised, using your word.

-Hey, Sean, hey Sean, let me ask you a question.
+Hey, Sean, let me ask you a question.

 You either have a caucus or a primary for maximum participation.

-You either have winner take all a proportional distribution, you tell everybody ahead of time.
+You either have winner-take-all, a proportional distribution, you tell everybody ahead of time.

 Also, I think every delegate should be bound on the first vote.